 The funded projects continue to demonstrate creative and unique approaches to river activation and highlight a hunger for cultural inclusion along the riverfronts.

 As with the first round, the funded projects span planning and programming, demonstrate alignment with the Inviting, Living and Productive pillars of the Our Great Rivers vision, and address the Trust’s focus areas of sustainable development, arts and culture, public health and economic development.

 In the coming year, MPC will continue to convene project leaders and their partners to build upon the existing cohort of river activators to share best practices, support local initiatives and advocate for improved environmental quality and opportunities for recreation.
-See below for a brief description of the funded projects or visit The Trust's site for additional details.
+See below for a brief description of the funded projects, and visit the links to read full blog posts as we post them.

 Friends of the Parks, in partnership Chicago Park District, Villa Guadalupe, SkyArt, and the Cultural Committee of Calumet Park, among others, will begin community engagement on the planned closure of a confined disposal facility at the mouth of the Calumet River and work with the local Park Advisory Council on physical and programmatic linkages between underutilized parks near the mouth of the Calumet River and the river.

 Openlands, in partnership with People for Community Recovery, Miracle Marina, Golden Gate Homeowners Association, Forest Preserves of Cook County, Metropolitan Water Reclamation District, the Illinois Department of Natural Resources, Commonwealth Edison, and the National Park Service, will build awareness of and capacity for an African American Heritage Water Trail to showcase the role of the Little Calumet River in African American history, including the Great Migration and Underground Railroad.